5 Reasons to Choose Angelo State for your Civil or Mechanical Engineering Bachelor’s Degree

 To meet the needs of employers, our students can expect to develop these skills and abilities while part of our program:

 - Technical expertise

 - Good design skills

 - Solid understanding of ethics

 - The value and ability to work as a team

 #2.
 Brand-new engineering facilities will provide you with an unmatched student experience.

 When you earn a civil engineering degree from ASU, you’ll benefit from the following resources that have been secured for your student success:

-- A $2.87 million grant from the U.S. Department of Education to help fund new engineering faculty and infrastructure
+- Grants totaling $5.62 million from the U.S. Department of Education to help fund new engineering faculty and infrastructure

 - A $4.5 million anonymous gift to fund construction of the Hunter Strain Engineering Laboratories